hmdc/okta-linking-frontend/README.md

+# FASRC HarvardKey Linker (Frontend)

+## Notes
+* This repo is forked from upstream so the upstream `README.md` is presented below intact to make incorporating future changes easier.
+* This repo is **PUBLIC** and must remain so in order to track and merge changes from the public upstream repo through the GitHub UI.
+  * **DO NOT COMMIT SECRETS**

+## Amendments

+Configure:
+1. Copy `.example.env` to `.okta.env` and fill in values.
+2. To install the required libraries, use `npm install` instead of `npm ci`

+Run:
+* To start the app locally use `npm run start`
+* To start the app locally in development mode, use `npm run preview`
+* To start the app in Docker use the `docker-compose.yaml` in the parent repo or `docker run --rm -p 3000:3000 --env-file .okta.env $(docker build -q .)`
+* The test suite is currently untested.

+## Original `README.md` follows...

 # Okta React + Okta Hosted Login Example

 This example shows how to use the [Okta React Library][] and [React Router](https://github.com/ReactTraining/react-router) to login a user to a React application.
 The login is achieved through the [PKCE Flow][], where the user is redirected to the Okta-Hosted login page.
 After the user authenticates they are redirected back to the application with an ID token and access token.